abhijeetk/af-binder/docs/afb-application-writing.md

 This is especially important for bindings running as services as they may typically have to keep each client's data separated.

-For HTML5 applications, the web runtime handles the cookie of session that the binder afb-daemon automatically sets.
+For HTML5 applications, the web runtime handles the cookie of the session that the binder afb-daemon automatically sets.

 Session identifier can be set using the parameter **uuid** or **x-afb-uuid** in